 We participate in securities lending programs whereby marketable securities in our investment portfolio are transferred to independent brokers or dealers in exchange for cash and securities collateral.
 Under Financial Accounting Standards Board ("FASB") guidance related to accounting for transfers and servicing of financial assets and extinguishments of liabilities, we recognize the collateral as an asset, which is reported in other current assets on our consolidated balance sheets, and we record a corresponding liability for the obligation to return the collateral to the borrower, which is reported in other current liabilities.
 The securities on loan are reported in the applicable investment category on our consolidated balance sheets.
 Unrealized gains or losses on securities lending collateral are included in accumulated other comprehensive income as a separate component of shareholders' equity.
 The market value of loaned securities and that of the collateral pledged can fluctuate in non-synchronized fashions.
 To the extent the loaned securities' value appreciates faster or depreciates slower than the value of the collateral pledged, we are exposed to the risk of the shortfall.
 As a primary mitigating mechanism, the loaned securities and collateral pledged are marked to market on a daily basis and the shortfall, if any, is collected accordingly.
-Secondarily, the collateral level is set at 102% of the value of the loaned securities, which is managed by limiting the investments to higher quality and shorter duration instruments.
+Secondarily, the collateral level is set at 102% of the value of the loaned securities, which provides a cushion before any shortfall arises.
+The investment of the cash collateral is subject to market risk, which is managed by limiting the investments to higher quality and shorter duration instruments.